 Charging by the project is how Virtual Assistants make the most money.

-Project rates are brilliant on many levels because you can charge more than an hourly rate but still keep the client happy because you’re delivering what they asked for a set price.
+Project rates are brilliant on many levels because you can charge more than an hourly rate but still keep the client happy because you’re delivering what they asked for at a set price.

 Remember that the more you do a task, the quicker and better you will be – this means you can earn more money for working fewer hours.